Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 It can be worked in either direction but must be consistent.
 When the area to be worked is filled, a row of backstitches is worked over the centre of each row of oblong cross stitch, in the same or contrasting thread.

-A counted thread stitch Octagonal Rhodes stitch - click to enlarge
+A counted thread stitch Octagonal Rhodes stitch

 A variation on rhodes stitch which makes a raised surface.
 It is worked in the same way as rhodes stitch with each stitch moving one thread in an anticlockwise direction from the previous but the outline is octagonal rather than square.
-Follow the numbering from 1 – 22 for the starting point of each stitch which passes over a central point.
+Follow the numbering from 1 to 22 for the starting point of each stitch which passes over a central point.

 See also Rhodes stitch

-A free embroidery.Old English knot stitch - click to enlarge
+A free embroidery.Old English knot stitch

 Work from left to right.
 Bring needle through at A then make a small stitch at right angles to stitch line and pull through.
 Pass thread over and then under the stitch on surface without needle entering the fabric. then hold thread down with left thumb and pass the needle again over and under the stitch on surface.
 Pull thread through to make a knot.
 Space knots evenly and fairly close for best effect.
 Also known as double knot stitch, tied coral stitch, smyrna stitch and palestrina stitch.

-A counted thread stitch Old Florentine stitch - click to enlarge
+A counted thread stitch Old Florentine stitch

 Work alternating long and short stitches as shown, with the long stitch over six fabric threads or more.
 An economical and quick to work stitch but the threads can be caught easily.

-A free embroidery stitch variation of chain stitch.Open chain stitch - click to enlarge
+A free embroidery stitch variation of chain stitch.Open chain stitch

 Bring needle through at A, hold thread down with left thumb, insert needle at B and bring out at C, keeping thread loose.
 Holding thread down again, insert needle at D and bring out at E. Continue in this way.